willwade/MacroServerMac/README.md

 NB: at present it won't allow multiple IP address' despite it saying so!

+###Dependencies###

+If you want fancy notifications of which modifier key has been set by MindExpress install the Growl Notfication plug-in.
+Don't fret its easy - and the results are neat.
+[See the information here for installation](https://github.com/kfdm/gntp#installation).

 ##Client##

 [Find here an example MindExpress-For-Mac jmm file](Layouts/README.md) that I do know works(!).